TreyRoady/ValidationStudy/README.md

 (A > B, B > C, ergo A > C).
 The signals will then be used to determine how many levels of vibrational signal pilots can interpret while under cognitive load.

+Please note: Code is incomplete and will not compile, as relevant Bluetooth and DLLs are missing and are specific to the proprietary hardware.

 Current Version:
 - All signals are programmed and tested.